Panoptic-aware Image-to-Image Translation: Experiments

 \section{Experiments}

-We conducted extensive experiments to evaluate our method with state-of-the-art models of I2I translation tasks to show superiority in aspects of image quality and object recognition performance.
-For competing methods, Pix2Pix \cite{pix2pix}, MUNIT \cite{MUNIT} and BicycleGAN \cite{BicycleGAN} belong to image-level I2I translation.
-As INIT \cite{INIT} has no open implementation code and SCGAN \cite{SCGAN} uses a saliency map for object perception, we use SCGAN as object-level I2I translation.
-TIC-CGAN \cite{TIC-CGAN} tends to show superiority on the thermal-to-color translation task.
-Based on specific metrics, we summarized the image quality and object recognition performance for different methods as qualitative and quantitative results respectively.
-Note that, discussion of the ablation study and limitations, as well as further experimental results will be provided in the supplementary materials.
+We conducted extensive experiments to evaluate our method with state-of-the-art models to show superiority in aspects of image quality and object recognition performance.
+For competing methods, MUNIT \cite{MUNIT}, BicycleGAN \cite{BicycleGAN} and TSIT \cite{TSIT} belong to image-level I2I translation.
+SCGAN \cite{SCGAN} uses a saliency map as object perception for instance-level I2I translation.
+INIT \cite{INIT} is an instance-level method, we also implemented it for a more fair evaluation comparison.
+To achieve an adequately fair comparison, we add panoptic perception to image-level competing methods, \ie, MUNIT, BicycleGAN and TSIT.
+The panoptic perception is extracted from a pre-trained panoptic segmentation network \cite{Panoptic-FPN} and concatenated with image features as an additional feature channel for training, hence we call them MUNIT+Seg, BicycleGAN+Seg and TSIT+Seg.
+Based on specific metrics, we summarized the evaluation results as qualitative and quantitative aspects to discuss respectively.
+Note that the model efficiency, more experimental results and limitations are provided in supplementary material.